tomkonidas/konidas/content/posts/tcp-ip.md

 | Networking (3) | Header (L3H)             | Packet  | L3PDU |
 | Data-Link (2)  | Header,Trailer (L2H,L2T) | Frame   | L2PDU |

-> A little thing I use to remeber that a Frame has not only a header but a Trailer is to think of it being sandwitched between two things.
+> A little thing I use to remember that a Frame has not only a header but a Trailer is to think of it being sandwiched between two things.
 Looking at it through a frame where it is closed on both sides.